imam/bisa/src/readme.md

 # Bisa
-## A Simple Role-Based Permission, Inspired By Laravel Router`
+## Awesome Role-Based Permission, Laravel Router Inspired

+(It's initial commit, don't judge if we don't have any documentation here)